maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 5.`\|`UE5HW`| :small_orange_diamond:

-Click on the cube in the scene and in the **Detail** panel click on the **Folder** icon next to the static mesh.
+Click on the cube in the scene and in the **Outliner** panel click on the **Folder** icon next to the static mesh.
 This takes you to the location of the file.
 It is in the engine folder.
 Put your cursor on top of the cube and you will see it is `100` cm cubed.
 This is `1` meter cubed.
 Lets leave this in the scene as a reference.
 1 meter is 3.28 feet.

 https://user-images.githubusercontent.com/5504953/173210035-4a9d754e-93ff-49e3-8677-9b4138904e1c.mp4